 In advance of their trade show in May, White Gallery London have released their insights into the 2018 wedding dress trends that brides should be looking out for (and we can’t wait to share them with you!).
-From cold shoulders to texture, theres a 2018 wedding dress style to suit every bride and some seriously beautiful looks to complement every wedding theme.
+From cold shoulders to texture, there’s 2018 wedding dress designs from bridal boutiques to suit every bride and some seriously beautiful looks to complement every wedding theme.

 Dress by Justin Alexander

-We all know that it was Kate Middleton that started this trend back in 2011, and since then the style has continued to grow in popularity.
+We all know that it was Kate Middleton that started certain wedding dress styles back in 2011, and since then – the styles have continued to grow in popularity.
 For 2018 however, we’ll see sleeves spruced up with intricate detailing, feminine shapes, bell cuffs (following the 2017 trend) and even three quarter cuts.
 We love this take on the classic long sleeve which has become a timeless wedding dress style.

 Dress by Savannah Miller

 You won’t have missed all the cold shoulder looks on the high street as summer approaches, and bridal wear is certainly no exception.
 This lowered neckline is super flattering, and allows you to combine the long sleeve trend, too.